Dave Hunt (musician)

 As of late 2011, Hunt writes an online column for Terrorizer magazine entitled 'More of Fire than Blog', a play on an Anaal Nathrakh song/video title from the album In the Constellation of the Black Widow.

-For most of the 2010s, Hunt was studying part-time towards a Ph.D. in Philosophy, in the area of Metaethics.
+For most of the 2010s, Hunt was studying part-time towards a PhD in philosophy, in the area of metaethics.
 His thesis advisor was Jussi Suikkanen, and he finished in March 2020.